MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ### Best practices

-A [guide to building enterprise ready flows](https://clouddamcdnprodep.azureedge.net/gdc/gdc5fzAoK/original) contains great tips and best practices.
+#### Best practices for design

-Best practice for design.
 Use the fewest number of actions possible to achieve your automation.

 - If you have 'Do until' or 'Apply to each' loops in your flow, see if you can reduce the number of loop iterations, possibly by retrieving fewer items to iterate through.